seanbreckenridge/HPI/README.md

 [_Why?_](https://github.com/karlicoss/HPI#why)

 This is built on top of [`karlicoss/HPI`](https://github.com/karlicoss/HPI).
 It started out as a fork, but has since been converted to my own set of modules.
-This is installed alongside the upstream repository, see [#install](#install)
+This is installed alongside the upstream repository (meaning _you can use both modules from upstream and here simultaneously_), see [#install](#install)

 ### My Modules